Chas McCormick Player Props: Astros vs. Dodgers

 Chas McCormick At The Plate

-- McCormick is batting .248 with eight doubles, seven home runs and 13 walks.
+- McCormick is hitting .250 with eight doubles, seven home runs and 13 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.